-- 3.14 For Emission Point AA-014, the permittee shall comply with the following: - (a) Be in compliance with the emission limitations, operating limitation, and other requirements in Subpart ZZZZ that apply at all times. - (b) Operate and maintain the engine in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-The general duty to minimize emissions does not require you to make any further efforts to reduce emissions if levels required by this standard have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+3.13 For Emission Point AA-004, the permittee shall be in compliance with all applicable emission limitations, operating limitations, and other requirements of 40 CFR 63, Subpart ZZZZ at all times.

+The permittee shall at all times operate and maintain the emergency engine, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by 40 CFR 63, Subpart ZZZZ have been achieved.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.